-The analysis conducted identified very few articles conducive to econometric studies analyzing sector performance, especially on the productivity and in the insertion of products or services.
-As a result of these analysis, it is essential that data surveys be conducted to simulate the impacts of macro-economic variables on the productivity, by regions and by sectors in Brazil, adopting the Monte Carlo simulation models, in an attempt to obtain long term estimates.
+The analysis conducted identified very few articles conducive to econometric studies analyzing sector performance, especially on the productivity and the technology impact.
+As a result of these analysis, it is essential that data surveys be conducted to simulate the impacts of macroeconomic variables on the productivity, by regions and by sectors in Brazil, adopting the Monte Carlo simulation models, in an attempt to obtain long term estimates.
 And finally, we hope that this article encourages new studies, with strategic biases and long term vision of innovation, in order to propose innovation strategies.